 About

-The purpose of Educators’ Week encompasses the following goals and has not changed over the 12 years.
+The purpose of Educators’ Week encompasses the following goals and has not changed over our 17 years.
 Those goals are:

 • Provide an opportunity for participants to gain new knowledge through hands-on sessions facilitated by experts in their field;